Colocasia Black Magic: Black Elephant Ear Plant

 Colocasia Bikini Tini

 Cups fill with water when it rains.
-Once established Bikini Tini is very drought tolerant.
+Once established, Bikini Tini is very drought tolerant.
 Tubers or corms can overwinter in the garden as USDA zone 6.

 Colocasia Black Beauty Elephant Ear

 Stunning mutation of Colocasia ‘Illustris’, reaching a height of 4′ ft, making them a good houseplant.
 More intense black leaf coloring.
-Some green veins removed.
+Some green veins were removed.

 Colocasia Black Coral Elephant Ear